argonne-lcf/ai-testbed-userdocs/docs/sambanova/Example-Programs.md

 # Example Programs

-SambaNova provides examples of some well-known AI applications under the path: `/opt/sambaflow/apps/starters`, on both SambaNova compute nodes.
+SambaNova provides examples of some well-known AI applications under the path: `/opt/sambaflow/apps/starters`, on all SambaNova nodes.
 Make a copy of this to your home directory:

 Copy starters to your personal directory structure: